Sustainable Cooling

 Background

-Countries that fall under the category of 'Hot, humid & tropical' need cooling solutions for buildings, homes and other places that will enable people to stay at a comfortable temperature indoors when the sun is blazing outside.
-Most of these cooling solutions are air-conditioners based on vapour compression technology and come with extremely high energy costs, viz. electricity costs.
+Tropical and hot-climate nations face enormous energy costs from air-conditioners based on vapour compression technology.
 This section looks into ways and means of making cooling solutions sustainable, environmentally friendly and low cost.
 The first approach is by making use of renewable or residual heat in driving a thermally driven cooling system wherever possible and the second approach is to look at retrofit solutions that will increase the efficiency of the air-conditioning system.

 Key research/technology questions: